 Although Evan Marshall has done time, he is more of a freelance hack and fly-by-night adventurer than a criminal.
 His life takes yet another detour when he becomes involved with an over-the-top personality named Lawson—not only a playwright, actor, novelist, would-be priest and teacher, but a self-destructive alcoholic, drug addict and part-time mental patient.
 After surviving an attack by the husband of his pregnant Japanese girlfriend, Marshall mugs an acquaintance and hangs out with his new friend who brawls, tells stories, gets arrested, suspended, spends thousands on drugs and women, and checks in and out of the psychiatric ward.
 Who better then to devise a half-baked plan with to rob a crack house with a shotgun and cleaver?

-Damaged at Daybreak will be available for purchase April 15, 2019.
+Damaged at Daybreak is now available for purchase.

 It is with great sadness that we announce the unexpected passing of Trevor Clark on April 4, 2019.
 Trevor was not only a capable and courageous writer, but a fascinating person.
 As a writer, he was seemingly from another, more classical time, and didn't really fit into the strict definitions of what is supposed to define one today.
 That is one reason why we chose to publish so many of his books.
 His characters were always very real and very raw, and one didn't have to ponder very long the question of how much of himself Trevor injected into them.
 It was our pleasure (and, we felt, something of our duty), to present his writing to the world.
 With so much in letters being driven by political correctness these days and the need at whatever cost to not offend, his writing stood out boldly, as much the hammer as the nail.
 We loved him for that; he was unabashedly exactly who he presented himself as, and that will always have value in this world, no matter the direction the political or cultural winds are blowing at the time.